Klerly/backend/README.md

 # backend
-The backend of the app
+The backend of an AI Completion the app (something like copy.ai ) which integrates blockchain payment.

 Commands To start app